ysyk2021/the-art-of-empowering-teams-strategies-for-developing-empowered-and-self-sufficient-teams-at-work/src/chapter-1-2.md

-Chapter 1: Introduction to Empowering Teams: The Importance of Empowering Teams for Organizational Success
+The Importance of Empowering Teams for Organizational Success
 ==========================================================================================================

 In this chapter, we will provide an introduction to empowering teams by exploring the importance of this approach for organizational success.
 We will discuss the benefits of empowering teams and how it can lead to improved performance and outcomes.